browserify/watchify/readme.markdown

     This option is required.
 Write the browserify bundle to this file.
-If the file contains the operators `|` or `>`, it will be treated as a shell command, and the output will be piped to it (not available on Windows).
+If the file contains the operators `|` or `>`, it will be treated as a shell command, and the output will be piped to it.

   --verbose, -v                     [default: false]